Myndex/apca-introduction/analysis.md

 represents lightness.
 Then we calculate a difference between the two lightness values._

-No. This naive approach is fundamentally wrong, and no, it does not provide any sort of baseline.
+No. This naive approach is fundamentally wrong, so no, it does not provide any sort of baseline.

-More importantly, it does NOT calculate "lightness" which is a perceptual quality, and the claim that it represents lightness, a perceptual sensation (subject to context) as opposed to _light_ or _luminance_ (a physical measure) further underlines xi's lack of understanding of the science here.
+More importantly, it does _NOT_ calculate "lightness" which is a perceptual quality, and the claim that it represents lightness, a perceptual sensation (subject to context) as opposed to _light_ or _luminance_ (a physical measure) further underlines xi's lack of understanding of the science here.

-I am not certain the motivation for presenting it here, and further, if a naive approach were to be included for a baseline, then the most simple, such as "simple contrast", should be used.
+I am not certain the motivation for presenting this approach here, and further, if a naive approach were to be included for a baseline, then the most simple, such as "simple contrast", should be used.
 Otherwise it only serves to confuse the reader and obscure the point.